xoofx/xoofx.github.io/_posts/2016-06-13-implementing-a-markdown-processor-for-dotnet.md

 Also I wanted to be able to change the behaviour of the core parsing of CommonMark (or disable some parts, like HTML parsing).
 You may need (?) for instance to test a different type of heading starting by a `@` instead of `#`...
 This requirement forced to consider the core CommonMark parsers as plugins as well.

 At the beginning, without the extensions, with still a relatively pluggable architecture, Markdig was as fast as CommonMark.NET(master), which is only 15% slower than the C implementation.
-But once I finished implementing the **18+ extensions** (while often checking the performance regressions carefully), I had to admit that I couldn't achieve the same amount of performance with a more pluggable architecture.
+But once I finished building the **18+ extensions** (while often checking the performance regressions carefully), I had to admit that I couldn't achieve the same amount of performance with a more pluggable architecture.

 That was the price to pay.
 Though, three remarks I would like to emphasis (even if they are obvious, it is not bad to recall them, starting for myself!):